henderea/MemoryTamer/README.md

 	* Thanks to all of the beta testers that helped me get this version working well.
 * **v1.0.1:** integrate a crash reporter
 * **v1.0.2:** change update handler
+* **v1.0.3:** add the option to choose between showing both the icon and free memory, just the free memory, or just the icon.
+The only new state is the one with just the free memory.

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)